 Experience an Old World Christmas at the annual Denver Christkindl Market.
 It’s downtown’s favorite free holiday celebration, back for another month of festivities and holidays crafts.

-The market brings German and Europe flare to the Mile High City.
-Every year it opens up the Friday before Thanksgiving and last thru Christmas Eve’s Eve.
-This 19th year, the Christkindl Market runs from Friday to Wednesday, on November 20th to December 23rd, 2020 in Downtown Denver at Skyline Park, on the corner 16th Street and Arapahoe.
+The market brings German and European flare to the Mile High City.
+Every year it opens up the Friday before Thanksgiving and lasts thru Christmas Eve’s Eve.
+This 20th year, the Christkindl Market runs from Friday to Wednesday, on November 19th to December 23rd, 2021 in Downtown Denver at Civic Center Park, across from the capital building.
+It’s found on the corner Broadway and Colfax.
 The cost of admission is free!

 The Denver Christkindl Market features live music, dancing, local and European craft vendors, as well as authentic fare.
 It’s organized by the German American Chamber of Commerce and the German Cultural Foundation.
 In addition to Christkind, you’ll have a chance to see St. Nikolaus and Krampus.

 The marketplace consists of cozy wooden huts, each decorated for the season.
 Both Colorado and international merchants will be in attendance.
 Sip on Bavarian-style beers and European coffee during your stroll around.
 There is a heated Festival Hall to warm up and watch the live entertainment.
 Hot snacks include Bavarian-style pretzels, freshly smoked salmon, and homemade Goulasch.